 Jaeger is an open-source distributed tracing collection and analysis tool.

-Jaeger is made up of a variety of components namely:
+Jaeger is made up of a variety of components, namely:

 - Client libraries

-In order to get started with Jaeger, you need to deal with the collection of tracing data.
+To get started with Jaeger, you need to deal with the collection of tracing data.
 You have a few options in this regard: